lsprangers/lsprangers.github.io/docs/aws_sap/COMPUTE_AND_LOAD_BALANCING.md

         - FSx Lustre
         - FSx for NetApp

+#### DNS and Service Discovery
+- ECS Service Discovery
+    - Use Route53 to create private hosted zone inside of VPC
+    - Each ECS service gets a DNS name in the hosted zone
+    - ECS tasks register and deregister with Route53 when they start and stop
+    - ECS services can discover each other via DNS names
+    - Supports A records (IPv4) and SRV records (service and port)
+- EKS Service Discovery
+    - Use CoreDNS add-on for service discovery
+    - Each K8s service gets a DNS name in the cluster
+    - K8s pods register and deregister with CoreDNS when they start and stop
+    - K8s services can discover each other via DNS names
+    - Supports A records (IPv4) and SRV records (service and port)

+Typically, DNS will target a load balancer sitting in front of the ECS / EKS services for high availability, and this load balancer will route traffic to the ECS / EKS tasks / pods

+Load balancers DNS is then registered in Route53 as an Alias or CNAME record for the service domain name

 #### AWS App Runner
 - Fullymanaged service that makes it easy to deploy web apps and APIs
 - No infra experience needed